about us

 23 kilogram individual of Ziz, still intact.
 One of equal size was cut.
 Ziz is chemically and structually indistinguishable from Canyon Diablo — so much so, in fact, that the classifying scientists initially refused to work on the slice they received — until they saw a picture of an individual.
 It is one of the freshest irons to come out of Northwest Africa.

 Many other stones and irons have suffered similar fates.
-Other main masses and large complete meteorites that we’ve seen cut up include Twodot, Fredricksburg (Richland), Ziz, Wagon Mound, Zargaroza, Morasko, Saint Aubin, Lahoma, Ash Creek, Mifflin, Aldama (a), Viedma, Dumont, Wellman (f), Harriman (of), Winner, Lueders, Tahoka, Kress (d), Lamesa (b), Conception Junction, Coffeyville, Whetstone Mountains, Portales Valley, Covert, Nothing, Glorietta Mountain, and countless beautiful NWA irons and stones.
+Other main masses and large complete meteorites that we’ve seen cut up include Twodot, Fredricksburg (Richland), Ziz, Wagon Mound, Zargaroza, Morasko, Saint Aubin, Lahoma, Ash Creek, Mifflin, Aldama (a), Viedma, Dumont, Wellman (f), Harriman (of), Winner, Sterley, Lueders, Tahoka, Kress (d), Lamesa (b), Conception Junction, Coffeyville, Whetstone Mountains, Portales Valley, Covert, Nothing, Glorietta Mountain, and countless important NWA irons and stones.
 The point: it’s a long (and incomplete) list.

 I don’t wish to point fingers by naming these meteorites, for a few reasons.
 Firstly, people are entitled to do what they wish with items that they own.
 If someone wants to turn a profit from a meteorite that they have found or bought, they are fully justified in doing so.
 Second, the cutting is often done by parties far down the chain of ownership of a given meteorite.
 In some cases, institutions cut important meteorites to make material for research.